ranjitodedra/TitanTravels/README.md

 Contact us page
 ![alt text](https://github.com/ranjitodedra/Test_Repo/blob/2f8efd374a0156fc5e9b8598aca91cce13f80c9a/Contact%20us%20-%20Google%20Chrome%203_15_2022%2010_17_21%20AM.png)

- while creating this project we learn about
- 1. MongoDB
- 2. Express JS
- 3. React JS
- 4. Node Js

 We have not hosted this website as we have made this website for learning purpose if you want you can use our code for any queries you can mail me.